okon-emma/Question5/README.md

 The default route for the API calls is: http://localhost:62952/api/country

+For the Endpoints, I used LINQ to query the XML file to return the required data.
+I then used a class to represent my response and request.

 ## API Screenshots
 Get Method - Returns a list of countries <br />
 ![alt text](https://gtbtech5.s3.us-east-2.amazonaws.com/Q5A.PNG)<br />